4nuG/Genetics-project/README.md

 ![Thumbnail](https://raw.githubusercontent.com/4nuG/Genetics-project/main/gene_banner.png)

 --------
-This README is a etailed analysis of aligning two Fragaria iinumae genomes, combining Illumina and Nanopore sequencing data.
+This README is a detailed analysis of aligning two Fragaria iinumae genomes, combining Illumina and Nanopore sequencing data.
+The files in the GitHub are more of a memonto for us if we continue this project in the future.

 Note: As these genomes are not published, we have not uploaded the files here.